HC Wainwright & Co. Reiterates Rewalk Robotics (RWLK) Buy Recommendation

 Additional reading:

+- Amendment No. 1 to Employment Agreement by and between the Company and Almog Adar.**

+- ReWalk Robotics Announces Closing of Acquisition of AlterG Combined Company Expected to Expand Access for Patients to Innovative Rehabilitation Technologies for Use in Clinics and the Home Charles Remsberg Appointed Chief Sales Officer at ReWalk Robo

-- Agreement and Plan of Merger by and among ReWalk Robotics, Inc., Atlas Merger Sub, Inc., AlterG, Inc. Shareholder Representative Services LLC, as the Securityholder Representative August 8, 2023
+- Agreement and Plan of Merger, dated as of August 8, 2023, by and among ReWalk Robotics, Inc., Atlas Merger Sub, Inc., AlterG, Inc. and Shareholder Representative Services LLC*

 - ReWalk Robotics to Acquire AlterG; Acquisition Builds Commercial Scale and Accelerates Path to Profitability Combined Company Expands Patient and Clinician Access to Innovative Rehabilitation Technologies for Home and Clinic Use Transaction Projected